MY TIPS FOR DESIGNING SMALL SPACES

 A big thanks to Ashley HomeStore for partnering up with me on this post.
 I also wanted to add in a note about their customer service.
 During the Grand Opening of the Ashley HomeStore - Columbia, MD location, I had the pleasure of meeting one of the managers, TJ.
 I was blown away at his kinda nature and genuine spirit.
 Even during the hectic Grand Opening event, his customer service was truly unmatched.
 I needed to give TJ a shoutout because a good manager is worth celebrating!

 Have you shopped at Ashley HomeStore before?
 Want to know more about the pieces highlighted in this post?
-Have a design question?
-Leave me a comment below and let's chat!
+Leave me a comment!

 This is a sponsored post by Ashley Furniture HomeStore.
 All design ideas, reviews, and opinions expressed in this post are my own!